|The General Mechanism of Memory Extinction and Retrieval||Memory|

 The Retrieval Mechanism

-Activation of β1ARs, M1-AChRs or 5-HT2ARs may trigger signaling cascades to activate PKA.
-Details are discussed in subsequent chapters.
+Activation of M1-AChRs may trigger signaling cascades to increase Ca2+ level, consequently activating PKA.
+Details will be discussed in a later chapter.

 Author: Frank Lee